2014 Badwater 135 Race Rules

-- All racers and the designated Crew Chief for each entrant must attend Racer Check-In.
+- All racers and all designated Crew Chiefs must attend Racer Check-In, while all crew members are encouraged to attend.
 Additionally, all racers, their designated Crew Chiefs, and as many crew members as possible must attend the Pre-Race Meeting.
-Those racers who do not complete the scheduled check-in and attend the Pre-Race Meeting will not be allowed to participate.
-No exceptions.
+Those racers and/or their Crew Chiefs who do not complete the scheduled check-in and attend the Pre-Race Meeting will not be allowed to participate.
+No exceptions will be made.

 - All entrants must bring one U.S. dollar (or more) in a sealed envelope to Racer Check-In.
 Please write the runner number on the envelope.
 This envelope will not be returned and the money will be donated to charity.

 - During Racer Check-In, all entrants must display a minimum of four satisfactory reflective vests and eight blinking red lights - which will be worn and utilized by the runner and crew during nighttime periods of the race.
 Runners without satisfactory quality, or quantity, nighttime safety equipment will be required to purchase additional gear at that time, IF any such gear is available.

 - During Racer Check-In, all entrants must display four race-legal vehicle identification signs (details below) for each support vehicle which will support them during the race.

 - During Racer Check-In, all entrants must show that they have at least eight personal portable toilet products such as the Biffy Bag for use on the race course wherever toiltes are not available.
 Such products must be used discreetly and must be disposed of properly after use.
 Public and/or unsanitary defecation by runners or crew members will result in disqualification of the runner.